ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderingbasedonexistingconfig.md

 {: #vs_orderingbasedonexistingconfig-req}

 Ensure that you completed the following tasks:
 *  You configured the {{site.data.keyword.cloud}} infrastructure credentials on the **Settings** page.
-For more information, see [User accounts and settings](/docs/services/vmwaresolutions/vmonic?topic=vmware-solutions-useraccount).
+For more information, see [User accounts and settings](/docs/services/vmwaresolutions?topic=vmware-solutions-useraccount).
-*  You reviewed the requirements and considerations in [Requirements and planning for vSphere clusters](/docs/services/vmwaresolutions/vsphere?topic=vmware-solutions-vs_planning).
+*  You reviewed the requirements and considerations in [Requirements and planning for vSphere clusters](/docs/services/vmwaresolutions?topic=vmware-solutions-vs_planning).
 *  You created a configuration template to be reused.

 ## Procedure to order vSphere clusters based on existing configurations
 {: #vs_orderingbasedonexistingconfig-procedure}

-1. From the {{site.data.keyword.cloud_notm}} catalog, click the **VMware** icon on the left navigation pane, and then click the **VMware vSphere** card in the **Start Provisioning** section.
+1. In the {{site.data.keyword.vmwaresolutions_short}} console, click **Overview** from the left navigation pane.
+2. In the **Start Provisioning** section, click the **VMware vSphere** card.
-2. On the **VMware vSphere** page, click **Continue**.
+3. On the **VMware vSphere** page, click **Continue**.
-3. Click the **Create New** tab and select a configuration template from the **Cluster Configurations** list.
+4. Click the **Create New** tab and select a configuration template from the **Cluster Configurations** list.
-4. Enter a new cluster name.
+5. Enter a new cluster name.
-5. Review the cluster settings that are automatically completed and update the settings according to your needs.
-For more information about the settings, see [Ordering new vSphere clusters](/docs/services/vmwaresolutions/vsphere?topic=vmware-solutions-vs_orderinginstances).
+6. Review the cluster settings that are automatically completed and update the settings according to your needs.
+For more information about the settings, see [Ordering new vSphere clusters](/docs/services/vmwaresolutions?topic=vmware-solutions-vs_orderinginstances).
-6. In the **Order Summary** pane, verify the instance configuration and the estimated cost.
+7. In the **Order Summary** pane, verify the instance configuration and the estimated cost.
    * To save the configuration as a template without placing an order, click **Save Configuration**.
    * To place the order, ensure that the account to be charged is correct, review and accept the terms, and then click **Provision**.